-Not long thereafter I attended my first BAA Seminar and external grading under the watchful eye of Vanda Fairchild Sensei and in the presence of Satoru Tsuchiya Sensei in Queens University, Belfast.
-When I look back on the video record of my demonstrations at this event I cringe , however, at the time it was a another special moment, as Sensei Fairchild called me out for a special mention when results were announced.
-This single, kind and encouraging remark from such a highly regarded Sensei has remained with me from that day, and I use it to push aside self-doubt and focus on the rewards that can come from making your best effort.
+Not long thereafter I attended my first BAA Seminar and external grading under the watchful eye of Vanda Fairchild sensei and in the presence of Satoru Tsuchiya sensei in Queens University, Belfast.
+When I look back on the video record of my demonstrations at this event I cringe , however, at the time it was a another special moment, as Vanda sensei called me out for a special mention when results were announced.
+This single, kind and encouraging remark from such a highly regarded sensei has remained with me from that day, and I use it to push aside self-doubt and focus on the rewards that can come from making your best effort.

 There are important people you meet along your journey (in addition to your chief instructors), that provide guidance and more importantly take time to notice the things you do well, and communicate them to you.
 These are golden moments, unexpected, but very important milestones in the development of every student.

 Having completed Garda vetting and child protection training I was allowed now onto the mats with the younger members, which again afforded new opportunity for training, as often there was an uneven number on the mat and I was more than happy to step in.
 Additionally and importantly, training and helping out with our younger members forced me to put aside physicality and focus entirely on soft technique.
 I had to admire the youth member's talent and skills which often exceeded my own and their exuberance and energy movitated me to keep-up and train smarter.

 It is often during these classes, being on the mat with my young daughters, that I feel lucky to be able to share this budo experience with them (even if sometimes they have been embarrassed at their old man's efforts)